Professional Design Limitations

 - Lateral force resisting systems utilizing poles embedded in the ground

 - Cripple walls exceeding 4’ in height or adjacent to garage door openings

-Any project deemed by the Chief Building Official to require professional design by a California Registered Engineer or Architect.
+Any project deemed by Chief Building Official to require professional design by a California Registered Engineer or Architect.